GitankRana/RATE-MY-PROFESSOR/README.md

 - 🎨 Color-coded rating badges — green, yellow, and red
 - 👤 Personal profile page with your review history and stats
 - ➕ Any logged-in user can add a professor
-- 🌑 Spotify-inspired dark theme with red accents
+- 🌑 Spotify-inspired dark theme with red accents.

 ## 🧠 What I Learned